math-comp/Abel/README.md

   - You need to **log out of your desktop session and log in again** before you proceed to step 2.

-  - Step 1. need never be repeated again on this machine.
+  - Step 1. only need to be done once on a same machine.

-2. In order to open a shell with the right work environment, simply type in a **new terminal from the root of the repository**:
+2. Open a new terminal.
+Navigate to the root of the Abel repository.
+Then type:
    > nix-shell

-   - This will download and build the required packages, wait until you get a shell.
+   This will open a (nix) shell with the right work environment.
+It particular, nix will download and build the required packages: wait until you get a shell.

-   - You need to type this command every time you open a new terminal.
+   You need to type this command every time you work in a new terminal.

-   - You can call `nixEnv` after you start the nix shell to see your work environment
+   You can call `nixEnv` after you start the nix shell to see your work environment

      (or call `nix-shell` with option `--arg print-env true`).

 3. You are now in the correct work environment.
 You can do
    > make

    and do whatever you are accustomed to do with Coq.

 4. You can edit files using:
    > emacs